-The Stockholm University Intellectual Property Law Review currently accepts submissions of Articles, Book reviews and Case notes.
+The Stockholm Intellectual Property Law Review (‘SIPLR’) currently accepts submissions of articles, book reviews and case notes.
+We welcome submissions from any authors that, as a minimum, hold an LL.M. or equivalent title.

-You may submit texts to the Review throughout the year.
-We will not reject an article because of lack of space, but we will propose its inclusion to the coming volume.
-The review process is not as active during end of June and end of August.
+Authors may submit texts to SIPLR throughout the year.
+SIPLR will not reject an article because of lack of space, but SIPLR will propose its inclusion to the coming volume.
+The review process is not as active from the end of June to the end of August.

-We notify authors of our decisions by email.
-We normally do not inform authors of the status of their manuscripts other than through email.
-As a matter of policy, we do not discuss the reasons for our publication decisions.
+SIPLR notifies authors of our decisions by email.
+SIPLR normally does not inform authors of the status of their manuscripts other than through email.
+As a matter of policy, SIPLR do not discuss the reasons for its publication decisions.

 To facilitate SIPLR’s anonymous review process, please confine the author’s name, affiliation, and biographical information to a separate cover page.
 Please include the text’s title on the first page.

 SIPLR only accepts electronic submissions.
 Please submit contributions through its electronic submissions system (see the link below), preferably in a Microsoft Word format.